rcalixte/wayland-book/src/seat/touch.md

 ```

 The "x" and "y" coordinates are fixed-point coordinates in the coordinate space
-of the surface which was touched - specified by the "surface" argument.
-The time
+of the surface which was touched - which is given in the "surface" argument.
-is a monotonically increasing timestamp with an arbitrary epoch, in
+The time is a monotonically increasing timestamp with an arbitrary epoch, in
 milliseconds.[^2] Note also the inclusion of a serial, which can be included in
 future requests to associate them with this input event.